go-diego/golden-lovebug/src/jekyll/_posts/2018-05-11-missing-a-story-with-a-face.md

 date: 2018-05-12T04:26:43.925Z
 permalink: 'blog/:year/:month/:day/:title:output_ext'
 ---
 During last year’s Dia de las Madres, a young woman, [Audrey Moran, and her boyfriend, Jonathan Reynoso, disappeared from my hometown, The Coachella Valley](https://www.desertsun.com/story/news/crime_courts/2018/05/09/missing-couple-disappeared-exactly-one-year-ago/586719002/).
 They went missing.
 There's no perfect present for _disappear_.
 Only for _missing_.
 One can exist in a continuous state of _missing_, but usually in the simple past when they've _disappeared_.
-So, Audrey disappeared Wednesday, May 10, 2017, but she remains missing.
+So, Audrey _disappeared_ Wednesday, May 10, 2017, but she remains _missing_.
 Continuously.
 Either forever or ceasing.
 I think about her frequently.

 > (how can a body so solid make us believe
 >